By Claire Mohar

 Students say it is a much more distracting when a teacher singles out someone in class over their outfit than the individual’s outfit itself.
 As a student with only five minutes between classes and assignments due, the last thing on your mind is the dress code.

-I personally have been late for class because a teacher told me my shorts were above fingertip length and I had to change.
+I personally have been late for class because a teacher told me my Knee Length Dresses were above fingertip length and I had to change.

 If you don’t have extra clothes with you, some students even have to call parents in order to find “appropriate” clothing.